antonpannekoek/workshops/intro-linux-shell/README.md

   export PATH=$PATH:/new/directory

-  The `export` is necessary in case you are using subshells (that is, if you use shells cripts); otherwise a variable set in a resource script such as `~/.bashrc` will not be exported to the shell where the script is run.
+  The `export` is necessary in case you are using subshells (that is, if you use shell scripts); otherwise a variable set in a resource script such as `~/.bashrc` will not be exported to the shell where the script is run.
 Note that when you assign, you use `PATH` (the actual name), but when you evaluate (read) the envvar, you prefix it with the dollar sign: `$PATH`.

   * HOME.
 Your home directory.
 Don't change this.